 Find out about the pegword mnemonic

-Here are pegwords I've thought up in the Spanish language.
+Here are pegwords I've thought up in the French language.

 As with the original example, let's try it out with our cranial nerves.